Should You Sell Your California Business During a Recession?

 Selling Now vs. Waiting

 The answer to this now is the same as it ever was.
-It takes time to sell a business, so if you don’t see yourself still running your company two years from now, you should start planning your exit now.
+It takes time to sell a business, so if you don’t see yourself still running your company in two years, you should start planning your exit now.
 It takes 8-12 months for a company to sell at the best of times, simply due to the due diligence and other steps required.

 That means you don’t know what things will look like at the end of that time.
 Your goal is to continue running your business as normally as possible until it sells, regardless of what’s happening in the world.
 Also, remember that irrespective of the circumstances at the time, a financially healthier business is easier to sell.

-Being a business owner can be challenging at the best of times, whether you want to sell because making a recovery on your own can be a daunting task.
+Being a business owner can be challenging at the best of times.
+It may be that you want to sell because making a recovery on your own will be a daunting task.
 Or you may want to sell because your business is thriving despite the recession.

-You may have other, more conventional reasons to sell, such as retirement or a desire to transition to another industry.
-Please understand that now may be as good a time to sell as any other, but that decision will ultimately be up to you.
+You may have other, more conventional reasons for selling, such as retirement or a desire to transition into another industry.
+Please understand that now may be as good a time to sell as any other; however, the decision will ultimately be yours to make.

-Check out this list of businesses Rogerson Business Services has sold before.
-We can also help you sell your business.
+Take a look at this list of businesses that Rogerson Business Services has previously sold.
+We can also assist you in selling your business.